What Is Escrow?

 An escrow account is slightly different from an escrow process, but the idea is similar.
 When you make your “monthly housing payments,” you probably pay for more than just your home loan.
 Expenses such as homeowner’s insurance and property taxes are often baked into the payment.

-Insurance premiums and property taxes are often annual expenses (although insurance companies will certainly accept monthly payments), but lenders can’t always confident that homeowners will budget for those expenses properly.
+Insurance premiums and property taxes are often annual expenses (although insurance companies will certainly accept monthly payments), but lenders can’t always be confident that homeowners will budget for those expenses properly.
 If you don’t make those payments, the lender is at risk, so ensuring that those expenses get paid is often part of your loan paperwork.

 If you don’t have homeowner’s insurance, your house could burn down, leaving it worth less than you owe.
 And if you don’t pay your taxes, the local taxing authority could put a lien on your home and collect taxes due at a sale or foreclosure.
 If that happens, your lender would only be able to collect what’s left after the taxes are paid.